 devoted to primary care physicians.
 Dr. Pearson also holds the position of

 Clinical Assistant Professor in the Department of Family Medicine at several Osteopathic medical colleges including the Western

 University of Health Sciences College of Osteopathic Medicine of the

 Pacific (Pomona, CA), Midwestern University, Michican State University, and Tuoro.
 He also trains medical students from the University of California at San Diego Medical School, as well as physician assistant and nurse practitioner students from Tuoro, Stanford and other schools.
 He is a popular and highly rated mentor for medical students, interns, residents, physician assistants and nurse practitioners from these and other national medical institutions.

-With the exception of obstetrics, Dr. Pearson practices the full range of family practice including minor office surgery and surgical assisting at all ages - even when they hit 104 years!
+With the exception of obstetrics, Dr. Pearson has practiced the full range of family practice including minor office surgery and surgical assisting at all ages - even when they hit 104 years!
 He has served as medical director for several nursing homes in the North County region.
 For many years, he was also a volunteer speaker for the American Heart Association and the American